 - A home visitor will meet with licensed home-based daycare providers on a regular basis to conduct general inspections and provide support.

-- An unlicensed provider must inform parents that they are unlicensed in writing (either hard-copy or electronic).
+- An unlicensed child care provider must inform parents in writing that they are unlicensed, either electronically or by hard-copy.
 A provider must keep proof of their disclosure for two years.
 The disclosure must say: “This child care program is not licensed by the Government of Ontario.”

 - All providers, both licensed and unlicensed, are required to provide receipts for payment of services upon request.

 - Additional licensing may be required if you want to care for children with a physical, visual, or auditory disability, or if the child has a developmental, communication, behavioral, or chronic medical problem.